Frequently asked questions

 If a word or a symbol is protected by a trademark, will this word or symbol be protected from use by another party?

-Without the consent of the owner of the trademark, third parties may not use a symbol identical or similar to his trademark for identical or similar goods or services for which the trademark is registered in the course of trade, on grounds of likely confusion by the public.
+Without the consent of the owner of the trademark, third parties may not use a symbol identical or similar to the trademark for identical or similar goods or services for which the trademark is registered in the course of trade, on grounds of likely confusion by the public.
 The trademark owner is entitled to use the ® mark together with the trademark.
 Trademark disputes are heard and decided by courts.
-If an unauthorized interference with the rights in the trademark is found, the owner of the trademark has the right to demand that the infringement or threat to the right is prohibited and the consequences of such interference are removed; he can demand adequate retribution, including monetary settlement.
+If an unauthorized interference with the rights of the trademark is found, the owner of the trademark has the right to demand that the infringement or threat to the right is prohibited and the consequences of such interference are removed; the owner can demand adequate retribution, including monetary settlement.

 Can the trademark owner exercise his rights for the use of the internet domain?